NEONScience/NEON-Data-Skills/tutorials/R/Lidar/lidar-topography/extract-raster-data-R/extract-raster-data-R.md

     ## min values  : SJER1068, center, 4107527.074, 254738.618,      NA
     ## max values  :  SJER952, center, 4112167.778, 258497.102,      NA

-We now have our centoid data as a spatial points data frame.
+We now have our centroid data as a spatial points data frame.
 This will allow us to work with them as spatial data along with other spatial data -- like rasters.